 Charles II of England spent 10 years in exile in Holland before he was returned to the English throne in 1660.
 His return to the throne was celebrated by the city of Amsterdam, presenting him with a luxurious 60’ yacht including a crew of 20.
 Her name was Mary.
 He took great pleasure in sailing her up and down the Thames.
 He studied navigation and even naval architecture and he built approximately 20 yachts during his lifetime.
 It can be said that he was the world’s first yachtsman.
 His enthusiasm for yachting was contagious and his brother James, Duke of York, joined him and also became an avid yachtsman as well.

 As always when there are two sailboats on the water a race ensues.
 Soon the first organized regatta was planned as a 40-mile race on the Thames.
 It took place in 1661 between Katherine, Charles’s newly constructed yacht and Anne, the Duke of York’s new yacht with Charles himself at the helm Katherine won and a new sport was born.

 Yachting stayed the Sport of Kings for over a century, but by the 1800s yachting had grown to included participants of more than just the crown heads of Europe.
 The worlds wealthiest had joined in.
 Yacht Clubs were forming.
-The first yacht club in the world, called the Cork Water Club, was established in Ireland in 1720, followed by 2 more clubs in England in 1773 – the Lough Ree Yacht Club and the Starcross Yacht Club.
+The first yacht club in the world, called the Cork Water Club, was established in Ireland in 1720, followed the Lough Ree Yacht Club in 1770 (again in Ireland), and the Starcross Yacht Club in 1772 in England.

 Probably the most famous of all the English yacht clubs the The Royal Yacht Squadron was founded on June 1, 1815 in the Thatched House Tavern in St James’s, London as The Yacht Club by 42 gentlemen interested in yachting.